ponkio-o/select-target-action/README.md

 The directories set in the key of the given label are merged and returned as an array.

 ### Deployment
-Assign a label to the Pull Request.
-Multiple lables can be assigned.
+Assign labels to the Pull Request.
+You can also select multiple labels.

 #### Example: `target:all`
 ![image](./images/deploy_to_all_job.png)